Skip to main content

 Stopping a container

 To stop a container we can use docker stop followed by the container name.
-The status from "Up" will change to "Exited" for example:
+The status will change from "Up" to "Exited" for example:

 $ sudo docker ps -a